joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 ### 4.1 Injecting values into a form

 So far, we have been managing HTTP GET requests.
-Perhaps you've started to get a feel for how Express handles these requests through simple pattern matching.
-For instance, if I type "http://localhost:8000/students/edit/612345" into the browser and press enter, a get request is sent and matched with the route `app.get("/students/edit/:id"...)`.
 To this point, the communication has consisted of sending the data back to the browser (otherwise known as the client); however, to complete our application, we must enable the client to send user controlled data to the server.

 The most common way for users to send data is through HTML forms - you probably already know this.
 Let's consider how we can update `views/student_edit.ejs` and `index.js` to process a form update.

 ### Exercise 4.1: Injecting values into a form

-1. First, use the browser to navigate to the route: "http://localhost:8000/students/edit/612345"; you should see John Smith's record.
+1. First, in your VM's browser to navigate to the route: "http://localhost:8000/students/edit/612345"; you should see John Smith's record.

 Currently, the form has hard coded data!
 Let's consider how we can update this.
 In VS code, open `views/student_edit.ejs`.

 2. Navigate to the `<form>` element there are two things we need to consider: